onnyx-systems/onnyx-test-examples/example_2/README.md

-# Tasmota Relay Test Example
+# ESP8266 Relay Module Test Example

-This example demonstrates how to test Sonoff relays running Tasmota firmware using the Onnyx test framework.
-The tests communicate with the Tasmota device over a serial connection.
+This example demonstrates how to test ESP8266 relay modules using the Onnyx test framework.
+The tests communicate with the relay module over a serial connection.

 ## Features

-- Auto-detection of Tasmota devices on available serial ports
+- Auto-detection of relay modules on available serial ports
 - Prioritizes FTDI USB-to-Serial adapters (VID 0403, PID 6001)
 - Firmware version checking
 - Relay control testing (ON/OFF cycles)